 The underlying bond yields that form the foundation of our discount rate assumption were the same at 31 March 2010 as they were at the previous valuation.
-However, my Asset Outperformance Assumption has increased from 1.3% p.a. to 1.6% p.a.
-As a result, the discount rate I have used to estimate the cost of future benefit payments is higher than that adopted at the previous valuation.
-Taken in isolation, this would have a positive impact on the funding position.
+My Asset Outperformance Assumption has also remained constant.
+The discount rate I have used to estimate the cost of future benefit payments is therefore unchanged.